top of page

 Of the trip to the border, Nabeel said, “The last three months of the trek before I arrived in the US nearly broke my body and spirit.”

 Nabeel ended up at the Imperial Detention Facility in Calexico; his friends were sent to other detention centers.
 During his stay there, Nabeel passed his credible fear interview.
-(The credible fear interview is conducted by an asylum officer and determines the credibility of the person’s asylum case.
-Based on the results, people are allowed to continue the process for seeking asylum or are placed into deportation proceedings.)
-Security checks about Nabeel’s identity were conducted through the FBI.
-After about a month in custody, he was released.
+(NOTE: The credible fear interview is conducted by an asylum officer and determines the credibility of the person’s asylum case.
+Based on the results, people are either allowed to continue the process for seeking asylum or they are placed into deportation proceedings.)

-In February 2022, he arrived in San Luis Obispo County where he lives with his sponsor.
-Nabeel’s two Pakistani friends who traveled with him were released to relatives living in Colorado and Pennsylvania.
-They are currently also waiting for their asylum hearings.
+In February 2022, he arrived in San Luis Obispo County where he lived with his sponsor.
 (Many immigrants are released from immigrant detention to live with relatives in the U.S. If an immigrant does not have family here, then they may be released to a sponsor.)

 Nabeel left behind his parents and his older brothers and sisters in Pakistan.
-Everyday he makes a WhatsApp video call so he is able to see and talk to his parents.
+He frequently makes a WhatsApp video call so he is able to see and talk to his parents.
 “They are old.
 I worry about them and I miss them.”

 bottom of page